INSPIRE-MIF/technical-guidelines/README.md

-# INSPIRE Techncial Guidance documents
+# INSPIRE Technical Guidance documents

 The purpose of this repository is host the INSPIRE Technical Guidance documents (hereafter INSPIRE TGs) and manage the changes to them.